 308.2 Approval: When the Phase A design is acceptable, the Project Manager shall sign the Phase A Estimate of Construction Cost (See Section 309).

-The Architect-Engineer is cautioned not to proceed beyond Phase “A” work until a fee has been negotiated and a contract modification has been received or a letter allowing such work is issued from the Director, Associate, Assistant Director and AVP Division Facilities Management and Safety or Project Manager.
+The Architect-Engineer is cautioned not to proceed beyond Phase “A” work until a fee has been negotiated and a contract modification has been received or a letter allowing such work is issued from the Division Facilities Management and Safety Project Management or Project Manager.